 But stubborn myths about patient payments persist, keeping many practices from making the changes they need to improve financial performance and enhance the patient experience.

-To find out what those myths are—and why healthcare organizations should ignore them—we spoke with practice operations and revenue cycle management expert Elizabeth Woodcock.
+To find out what those patient payment myths are—and why healthcare organizations should ignore them—we spoke with practice operations and revenue cycle management expert Elizabeth Woodcock.

 Myth #1 Patients are resistant to paying at the time of service